 In this example, determining the relationship between any two Model Driven Engineering artifacts mandates the use of Model Driven Engineering trace links in which each has a specific semantic.
 However, other semantics may apply based on the domains of the artifacts, the purpose of the relationship, the user’s need, or the artifacts level of granularity.
 As a result, a user might not be able to choose the correct trace link without a taxonomy that accounts for all these situations.
 For instance, the relationship between the Actor and the Class in our example can have different semantics based on the level of granularity or user’s need.
 At a high level of abstraction, if the user needs to specify that the two related artifacts are Model Driven Engineering artifacts, then the MDE type should be selected to show both artifacts are of an MDE type.
 At a low level of abstraction, if the user needs to specify a relationship can be established between two instances of the Actor and Class only if they have the same name, then the Consistent-with trace link must be selected, which implies the names of the instances must be identical.
 In this example, two valid trace links with different semantics can be chosen but for different purposes.
 Therefore, implementing these trace links in one taxonomy not only facilitates their selection, but also allows the user to build a complex relationship between related trace links which implies producing complex semantics from simple ones.

-Moreover, we can discuss similar scenarios when relating Requirement Engineering artifacts to Model Driven Engineering artifacts.
+Moreover, we can discuss similar scenarios when relating Requirements Engineering artifacts to Model Driven Engineering artifacts.
 For instance, relating a requirement to a Model Driven Engineering model implies different trace links selections with various semantics.
 Therefore, the intended trace link taxonomy is not only describing the trace links and their usage but also it is a knowledge base where we can build complex rules about trace links and reason about them.